Sec. 1 Purpose

-7.2 The Deputy Chancellor shall execute this termination notice and the department head shall provide it to the employee.
+7.2 The Chancellor or the Chancellor’s designee shall execute this termination notice and the department head shall provide it to the employee.

-7.4 The Deputy Chancellor shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
+7.4 The Chancellor or the Chancellor’s designee shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
 This decision shall be final.

 Sec.
 8 Nondiscrimination